rdh59320/BLGE/README.md

 ## Introduction

+**BeLGE Package** was designed to give you the usefull tools that enable you to run MS Games within the Steam app or Lutris Open Gaming Platform on either Ubuntu 22.04, Ubuntu 24.04, ZorinOS 17.2 or Pop!OS 22.04 (LinuxMint isn't compatible for now but will be next update).

+***Ubuntu 20.04 Focal Fossa is no longer supported due to too many dependency issues but also too much time to update the system after install (*Upgrading to Ubuntu 22.04 or higher is highly recommanded*)***

+***PACKAGE HAS NOW BEEN SUCCESSFULLY TESTED and Release will come soon (you can test pre-release package now)***

+**Testing sessions reports on compatibility will be completed later**

+***YOU MAY NOW USE IT WITH CAUTION***

+***LET ME REMIND YOU I AM NOT A SOFTWARE ENGINEER BUT A PASSIONATE AUTODIDCT INSTEAD***

+***ANY CORRECTIONS OR ADVICES ARE WELCOME AS WELL AS FEEDBACKS***

+***THANKS FOR YOUR UNDERSTANDING***

 Before its release, tests were conducted thanks to my former laptop (DELL Latitude E5470) for OS compatibility but also on an old HP ProBook 640 G1 laptop my owner found in a dustbin to check its performance as well as the influent parameters.
 Let's have a look on the [Testing Report section](#testing-report) for further details.
 <div id='acknoledgements'/>